Josh-Lawson/cosc349-assignment1/README.md

 1. User
     - Stores information realted to the user such as username and password
-2. Admin
-    - Stores information related to the admin
+    - Stores access level of user (user or admin)
 3. Ingredient
     - Stores names and identifiers of all ingredients used in the system
 4. Recipe